 Image description: Haircare brand Amika includes an AI-powered chat on its homepage to suggest relevant product recommendations.

-For example, SplitBase leveraged it to help hair extension brand INH increase conversions by 26%.
-Using our Testing Trifecta process—the foundation of which is deep customer research—we found that shoppers were confused about how to use the brand’s products.
-They weren’t reading the product descriptions on the INH’s product pages.
+For example, we used testing to help hair extension brand INH increase conversions by 26%.
+Using our Testing Trifecta process, which is rooted in deep customer research, we found that shoppers were confused about how to use the brand's products.
+They weren't reading the product descriptions on INH's product pages.

 After testing various approaches to product demonstrations, including videos and images, we found that a combination of three GIFs worked best to boost conversion and return on ad spend (ROAS).

-Image description: Including a product demonstration in INF’s product detail pages.
+Image description: Including a product demonstration in INH's product detail pages.

-A/B testing is deceptively simple.
-But if A/B tests yield unreliable data, you could make changes to your Shopify store that don’t align with customer preferences—threatening loyalty and revenue.
-Here are five best practices to follow when conducting A/B testing.
+A/B testing is deceptively simple, but if tests yield unreliable data, you could make changes to your Shopify store that don't align with customer preferences, threatening loyalty and revenue.
+Here are five best practices to follow.

 All of the above can make or break your conversion rate optimization strategy.

-A/B testing is a powerful tool to help ecommerce brands keep up with evolving customers’ preferences, improving the customer experience, increasing ROI, and driving revenue.
+A/B testing is a powerful tool for ecommerce brands to keep up with evolving customer preferences, improve the customer experience, increase ROI, and drive revenue.
 But creating a thoughtful A/B testing strategy is critical.
-That’s where SplitBase comes in.
+That's where SplitBase comes in.

 SplitBase is the leading conversion optimization and landing page agency for ecommerce brands.
+We've spent 10+ years exclusively working with DTC ecommerce brands, doing 8- and 9-figure.
 We provide full-site A/B testing for your Shopify store, boosting customer acquisition, AOV, and conversions.
-Get a free ecommerce CRO proposal today to see how SplitBase can help optimize your Shopify store.
+Get a free ecommerce CRO proposal today to see how we can help optimize your Shopify store.